Low Carb Pressure Cooker Beef Soup

 Frequently Asked Questions

-Can I make this soup in a slow cooker instead?
+Can I make this pressure cooker beef soup keto-friendly?

 Elish Grinta - Recipe Developer